CStanKonrad/long_llama/README.md

 ## License
 The source code and base LongLLaMA 3B models checkpoints are licensed under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 The instruction/chat tuned models are for research purposes only.
-For the LongLLaMA Code see [codellama/CodeLlama-7b-hf](https://huggingface.co/codellama/CodeLlama-7b-hf/blob/main/LICENSE) license.
+For the LongLLaMA-Code 7B see [codellama/CodeLlama-7b-hf](https://huggingface.co/codellama/CodeLlama-7b-hf/blob/main/LICENSE) license.
+LongLLaMA-Code 7B Instruct is LongLLaMA-Code 7B tuned on [TIGER-Lab/MathInstruct](https://huggingface.co/datasets/TIGER-Lab/MathInstruct), [OpenOrca](https://huggingface.co/datasets/Open-Orca/OpenOrca) and [ShareGPT-Processed](https://huggingface.co/datasets/zetavg/ShareGPT-Processed) datasets.
 Some of the examples use external code (see headers of files for copyright notices and licenses).

 ## Acknowledgments